MOHAMEDZAYEDSCU/OBSIDIAN/EJPTv2/NMAP.md

  >[!caution]- About
  >- it is a tool that collect data about dns and its ports.
+ >- ==it is work on TCP ports by default, if you want a UDP scan you will use different parameter ..!!!==
  >- it has a lot of scripts to test all ports and dns and bypass security features like firewall also!!!
  >- ==it is a part of scanning not info gathering==
  >- a very important tool and will be used a lot forward ...